-DM6804 Digital Output block
+DM6804 Digital Output block (not recommended)

 The DM6804 has an 8255 chip with three ports (A, B, C).
 Each port has a maximum of 8 digital I/O lines that can be configured as inputs or outputs.